 First Place, Second Place, and Third Place will be awarded in both the elementary and middle school divisions.
 The judging committee will consist of members of the Maryland Developmental Disabilities Council, the Maryland Department of Disabilities, The Arc Maryland, and the Maryland State Department of Education.
 Judging will be by the committee and will be carried out in a fair and professional manner.

-Any questions or for additional information, please contact Sharon Dols at The Arc Maryland via email at firstname.lastname@example.org.
+For questions or additional information, please contact Sharon Dols at The Arc Maryland via email at email@example.com.

 This project was supported, in part by grant number CFDA 93.630, from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
 20201.
 Grantees undertaking projects with government sponsorship are encouraged to express freely their findings and conclusions.
 Points of view or opinions do not, therefore, necessarily represent official ACL policy.